-Upon completion of this course at North Connaught College, students will be able to apply to the PSA (Private Security Authority) for 2 different licences; Security Guard Licence and Door Supervisor Licence.
+Upon completion of this course at North Connaught College of Further Education, students will be able to apply to the PSA (Private Security Authority) for 2 different licences; Security Guard Licence and Door Supervisor Licence.
 Job opportunities include:

 - Retail Security

 - Pubs, Nightclubs

 - Event Security